 It is necessary to understand the environmental impact on competitors of inputs, processing and distribution of production in absolute and relative terms:

 - Competitor supply chains may be affected differently.
 Are their business operations sustainable? (eg supply inputs, processing, distribution, etc). - Is climate change an industry issue?
-How does the business compare to competitors?
+Is the business competitive?